 Full Program Detailed Instructions

 After you purchase your Bedtime Hero Program membership you can login from the Main Menu on the website.
 After you login you should see “Bedtime Hero - Full Program” in the page title.
 Scroll down and click the "Let’s Begin" button to start the Online Program.
-If that does not work then logout, empty your browser cache and try again.
+If that does not work then logout, clear your browser cookies and cache and login again.

 This is not a training program.
 It is a therapy method.
 You should not expect it to proceed in a sequential order like chapters in a course because it all depends on your child's responses.
 Of course, there are limitations on how flexible a computer program can be in response to your child's progress.
 A certain amount of repetition is necessary for your child to establish new ways of thinking and behaving at bedtime.
 Even though the structure in each session may be similar, your child can and should come up with their own new ideas, which will lead to new results.
 Do a session every 3 or 5 days with your child.